bvluong/Ruby-Visualizer/README.md

 end
 ```

-The series of frames accompanied with the variable information and method name is stored as a snapshot in our `stack_history`.
-The stack_history will be put into a JSON object and passed back to our **Vue** store.
+The series of frames, accompanied by variable information and method name, is stored as a snapshot in our `stack_history`.
+The `stack_history` will be put into a JSON object and passed back to our **Vue** store.
 The store will pass this information to our Vue components to be parsed and visualized by data type.

 ```html
 <li v-for='arr in arrays'>